barryllium/WWDC-session-notes/2024/What's new in App Store Connect.md

 #### Custom product pages in Apple Search Ads

 * Appear in Apple Search Ads account when an ad is created
-    * Select the Custom Product Page with teh deep link you want to use for Search Results or Today tab ad
+    * Select the Custom Product Page with the deep link you want to use for Search Results or Today tab ad
     * Shows preview on the right, with deep link for reference below

 #### Promote your app